michaeljclark/michaeljclark.github.io/asm.md

 information so that the address of the symbol can be fixed up during program linking.

-The following example shows the `la` psuedo instruction which is used to load symbol addresses:
+The following example uses the `la` psuedo instruction to load a symbol address:

 ```
 .section .text